-Based on the extensive research involved in understanding the structure of resumes and aligning them with the industry standards, the best way is to keep the company name and designation towards the left.
+Based on the extensive research involved in understanding the structure of help desk resumes and aligning them with the industry standards, the best way is to keep the company name and designation towards the left.

 In the same order, the location of the workplace and dates towards the extreme right.

 Hiration Pro Tip: If you face any difficulty in the alignment of dates and company details to make them fit under the same lines, no need to worry.
-You can always use our Resume Builder to process the resume quickly and align the details in place in an easy manner.
+You can always use our Resume Builder to process the help desk resume quickly and align the details in place in an easy manner.